 36 RV/Tent with W/E/S; 11 RV with W/E/S; 5 Walk-in Tent

-Visitor center with gift/rock shop, Diamond Discovery Center with exhibits, interpretive programs, cafe (open seasonally), screened pavilion with restrooms, picnic sites, bathhouse with restrooms, hot showers, dump station, laundry, hiking trails, amphitheater, playground, wildlife observation blind.
+Visitor Center with exhibits, Diamond Discovery Center with exhibits, interpretive programs, cafe (open seasonally), picnic sites, bathhouse with restrooms, hot showers, dump station, enclosed pavilion with air-conditioning, laundry, hiking trails, amphitheater, playground, wildlife observation blind.
 Diamond Springs aquatic playground is open seasonally.